-Election of New Directors.
-If the recall is successful, a separate ballot is then sent to the membership for the election of replacement directors.
-The term in office for new directors will be same as the directors they replace.
+New Director Term of Office.
+If the recall is successful and new directors are elected, the term in office for new directors will be same as the directors they replace.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.